 The Vicious Circle of Regime Change

-The history of the United States is so short that most Americans are ignorant of regime cycles and blindly optimistic about the status quo.
-In fact, any regime or political system has a life span, which can be as short as a few years or as long as a few hundred years.
-It will eventually be replaced by another regime or system.
-(See America Is in Big Trouble.)
+The history of the United States is quite short, leaving many Americans unaware of regime cycles and overly optimistic about the status quo.
+In reality, any regime or political system has a finite lifespan, ranging from a few years to several centuries, and will ultimately be replaced by another regime or system (see America Is in Big Trouble).

 September 20, 2021